val-town/val-town-blog/src/content/blog/val-town-newsletter-14.md

 ### Pull Requests

-You can now send Pull Requests to other people's vals!
+You can now send Pull Requests to vals!
+Below we demonstrate forking a val, adding a feature, submitting a PR, then switching accounts, and merging the PR.

-1. Fork their val
-2. Make your changes
-3. Send a Pull Request
-4. Wait for them to review & merge it
-5. You are now a Val Town legend 🎉

-TODO photos 👆
+<video controls><source src="/video/pr_demo.mp4" /></video>

 ### Editor Redesign